rudrarajiv/flipbook-laravel/README.md

 ]
 ```

 Then publish Administrator's assets with `php artisan vendor:publish`.
-This will add the file `config/administrator.php`.
+This will add assets in  `public` , migrations in `database` and views in `resources` .
 This [config file](http://administrator.frozennode.com/docs/configuration) is the primary way you interact with Administrator.
 This command will also publish all of the assets, views, and translation files.